Industry Technology Inc.

 ---|---|

 Summary | IT2.
-I developed a group chat service and a notification system, enabling users to exchange photos, videos, and text messages. |
+I developed a group chat service and notification system that support texts, photos, videos, and PDFs, which helped increase user engagement and productivity. |

-Mission | Deliver Robust Chat and Notification Capabilities: My objective was to develop a comprehensive group chat service and an efficient notification system to meet business needs. |
+Task | My mission was to develop a complete group chat service and notification system to meet business needs. |

 Action |